|Denali Base Camp Tour|

 Just short of the head is a small branch off to the east that contains the landing area Don Sheldon pioneered as the arrival point for climbing expeditions.
 This is where the climbers begin and conclude their trek up Denali -- Base Camp.

-If you wish you can ask for a landing on the glacier near the base camp to take in the surroundings.
+If you wish you can ask to add a glacier landing to this flight, and we can land on the Ruth Glacier.
+Landing on the Kalhitna is reserved for climbers.
 As Sheldon co-owner Dave Lee says, "A landing lets you put the flight into perspective."
 It gives one a moment to appeciate the scale of the surroundings in flight.

 The route continues with a cut through a pass which eventually leads to the the Don Sheldon Amphitheater at the top of the the Ruth Glacier.